Amanita muscaria: Description

+Similar species

 Although very distinctive in appearance, the fly agaric has been mistaken for other yellow to red mushroom species in the Americas, such as Armillaria cf. mellea and the edible A. basii—a Mexican species similar to A. caesarea of Europe.
-Poison control centres in the U.S. and Canada have become aware that amarill (Spanish for 'yellow') is a common name for the A. caesarea-like species in Mexico.
+Poison control centres in the U.S. and Canada have become aware that amarill (yellow) is a common name for the A. caesarea-like species in Mexico.
 A. caesarea is distinguished by its entirely orange to red cap, which lacks the numerous white warty spots of the fly agaric (though these sometimes wash away during heavy rain).
 Furthermore, the stem, gills and ring of A. caesarea are bright yellow, not white.
 The volva is a distinct white bag, not broken into scales.
-In Australia, the introduced fly agaric may be confused with the native vermilion grisette (Amanita xanthocephala), which grows in association with eucalypts.
+In Australia, the introduced fly agaric may be confused with the native A. xanthocephala (vermilion grisette), which grows in association with eucalypts.
 The latter species generally lacks the white warts of A. muscaria and bears no ring.
 Additionally, immature button forms resemble puffballs.
+A. muscaria is also morphologically similar to closely related species in A. stirps Muscaria, including A. persicina, and A. chrysoblema.